Key Worker

 ✨Understand the Key Worker Role

-Make sure you have a solid grasp of what a Key Worker does, especially in relation to supporting children and young people with learning disabilities and autism.
+Make sure you have a clear understanding of what a Key Worker does, especially in relation to supporting children and young people with learning disabilities and autism.
 Familiarise yourself with the principles of navigation, co-ordination, and empowerment that are central to the role.

 ✨Show Empathy and Understanding

-During the interview, demonstrate your ability to empathise with the challenges faced by young people and their families.
-Share any relevant experiences where you've supported individuals in crisis or helped them navigate complex systems.
+During the interview, demonstrate your ability to empathise with the challenges faced by children and families in crisis.
+Share any relevant experiences or examples that highlight your compassion and commitment to supporting vulnerable individuals.

 Emphasise your ability to work collaboratively with other professionals, such as clinicians and educators.
-Provide examples of how you've successfully worked in a team to achieve positive outcomes for individuals in need of support.
+Provide examples of past experiences where you successfully navigated complex systems to support individuals, showcasing your teamwork skills.

 B